Coresignal logo

 Who are the stakeholders who will be using this data?
 It can be top management, sales, data engineers and analytics teams, or even the whole organization.
 The extent to which this data has to be processed before it reaches you depends on the skills of the people who will be using it.

 Another thing to consider is the role of your technology teams.
-If alternative data vendors supply you with large amounts of data, you will need people with technical skills to process and prepare it for analysis.
+If public web data vendors supply you with large amounts of data, you will need people with technical skills to process and prepare it for analysis.
 As an alternative, companies can consider purchasing already processed data from data vendors in the form of insight reports.

 To put it simply, data itself is not enough if people in the company don't have the analytical and technical skills needed to utilize it.
 A recent research also proves this point.
 Employees' lack of analytical skills is the biggest challenge in companies trying to use data to drive business value.